smyaseen/FRMS-Java-JavaFX-MySQL/README.md

 	a. make db with name frms
 	b. create one table name with flights and one with passengers
-	c. create same tables with same table name and same column name, types and primary key and everything pic has...
+	c. create same tables with same table name and same column name, types and primary key and everything pic has in db folder...

 3) Change the user,password & port of MySQL in database/DataSource.java if changed